shayanb/indemnity/README.md

 Current date must be equal to or less than date of expiry

 Workflow:
-The Insurance Provider (Existing Holder) seeks to exit their total position or percentage of their position held within an Insurance Contract
+The Insurance Provider (Existing Holder) seeks to exit their total position or percentage of their position held within an Insurance Policy.

-The Insurance Trader (another Insurance provider) seeks to enter into or expand position within the same Insurance Contract

-The Insurance Trader will specify the:
+The Insurance Provider (Existing Holder) will create a request to sell, specifying:
-- Ownership position that will transfer from Provider to Trader
-- Price of the transfer ($)
+- Change in Payout (ETH) - This is effectively the price of the trade.
+Trade settlement completes once the Insurance Trader deposits this amount into the Insurance Policy, and the same amount is withdrawn and transferred to the Insurance Provider, decreasing their liability position within the policy in the event of crop failure.
+This number must be equal to or less than the total payout amount of the policy.

+- Change in Premium (ETH) - This amount corresponds to the change in ownership stake that the Insurance Provider has in the total premium.
+After trade settlement, this amount would be owed to the Insurance Trader instead of the Insurance Provider in the event crop failure.

-The Insurance Provider and Insurance Trader will both sign a transaction agreeing to the terms of the trade.
-The transaction is then submitted to the network.
+The Insurance Provider would then submit the request to the marketplace.

-To finalize the trade, the Insurance Trader must commit (send) the total amount corresponding to the price of the transfer ($) to the Insurance Contract.
+The Insurance Trader (another Insurance provider) who seeks to enter into or expand position within the same Insurance Policy would accept the terms of the trade.
+In doing so, the Insurance Trader must send the total amount corresponding to the price of the transfer (ETH) to the Insurance Contract.
 That same amount is then released from the contract and sent to the Insurance Provider.
-The ownership positions are then updated accordingly.
+The ownership positions are updated accordingly.

-**Notes:**
-- `Unit` here is either Acre or KM^2
-- In the next versions, this process will be replaced with a bidding process.

-## Questions for later
+## Future-State
+- Plot Registries
-- Payment to Oracles
+- Bidding
-- Bidding on insurance proposals
+- Insurance Provider proposals + Matching engine
-- Land Plots (Geography)
-- Oracle can send a non-binary response (e.g. 80% of the crops have failed)
--

-## TODO:
-- Workflow for executing the contract
-  - With percentage Payout
-  - Without Payout
-- A lot more

-## Possible Oracles (Trusted):
-- Satellite data
-- Trusted evaluation firms
-- Sensors
+- Partial crop failures

-If k out of N oracles approve, then Payout.
+- Exchange and market-making tools
+- Premium and payout reinvestment options
+- More flexibility with Oracles (i.e. approval rules - k of N Oracle approvals, etc.)

 # Security Consideration